ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 fcm commit
 ```

+## Set compute and storage projects

+Before running the configuration, check that the compute and storage projects are appropriate for your work.
+The locations where these are set varies between configurations.
+See the respective [Run a model](/models/run_a_model/) documentation for these locations.

 ## Run the model configuration

 To run the configuration, execute the following command from within the configuration directory: